Massachusetts R&D Tax Credit: Eligibility, Benefits, Claiming

 Wages

-This program allows you to deduct a portion of wages paid to employees involved in R&D activities, which can include anything from scientists and engineers to designers involved in the development of new products or processes.
+This program allows you to deduct a portion of wages paid to employees involved in R&D activities, including scientists, engineers, and designers who develop new products or processes.

-When applying for the wage portion of qualified research expenses, some key things to consider are the role of the employee, supervision, management, and documentation.
+When applying for the wage portion of qualified research expenses, some key things to consider are the employee’s role, supervision, management, and documentation.

-If an employee’s time is split between research and other nonqualifying activities, only the portion of their wages that came specifically from research will be able to be claimed.
-Similarly, supervision and management won’t generally claim their wages due to the administrative nature of their job.
-It’s always important to have a tax professional on hand to differentiate which wages can be claimed on your research credit.
+If an employee’s time is split between research and other nonqualifying activities, only the portion of their wages that came explicitly from research can be claimed.
+Similarly, supervision and management will only sometimes claim their wages due to the administrative nature of their job.
+Having a tax professional on hand is always important to differentiate which wages can be claimed on your research credit.

-Another important part of claiming wages is to always have proper documentation on hand in case of any discrepancies.
-Make sure to supplement your current records with project descriptions, lab notebooks, or other documentation that strengthens the connection between wages paid and research activities.
+Another vital part of claiming wages is always having proper documentation in case of discrepancies.
+Complement your current records with project descriptions, lab notebooks, or other documentation that strengthens the connection between wages paid and research activities.

 Supplies

 This tax credit falls under more than just brainpower!
 Having physical supplies is necessary for almost every lab.
-When looking at in-house research expenses, it’s important to include supplies that you may have bought in order to facilitate your research to get the most reduction in your corporate excise tax liability possible.
+When looking at in-house research expenses, it’s essential to include supplies you may have bought to facilitate your research and get the most reduction in your corporate excise tax liability possible.

-The program specifies that it allows deductions for a portion of the cost of supplies that are directly consumed or used up during your research activities.
-This can include items such as laboratory materials, prototyping materials, software licensing, and technical supplies.
+The program specifies that it allows deductions for a portion of the cost of supplies directly consumed or used during research activities.
+These can include items such as laboratory materials, prototyping materials, software licensing, and technical supplies.

 The supplies must be directly used up or consumed during the activity, meaning long-lasting materials such as machinery wouldn’t count under this definition.
-These materials must also be specifically used for research, meaning that office supplies or other expenses for the business may not count unless they are used exclusively for research.
+These materials must also be used explicitly for research, meaning that office supplies or other expenses for the business may only count if they are used exclusively for research.

-This is another expense that it is important to keep proper records for, so make sure that you stock up on invoices, purchase orders, and documentation that links the supplies to specific projects within your research.
+This is another expense for which proper records are important, so make sure that you stock up on invoices, purchase orders, and documentation linking the supplies to specific projects within your research.

 Contracted Research